This first article appears in the

 and the more the dream body remembers those forces, the more

 it can allow itself to heal.
-This will remain as indelible
+This will remain as an indelible

 practitioner touches, both now and for years to come.